kids-first/kf-jointgenotyping-workflow/README.md

     - gnomad_3.1.1.vwb_subset.vcf.gz
     - clinvar_20220507_chr.vcf.gz

+## Import info on cloning the git repo
+This repo takes advantage of the git submodule feature.
+The germline annotation workflow is maintained in a different repo.
+Therefore, in order to get the rest of the code after cloning, you need to run: `git submodule init` and `git submodule update`.
+Currently this workflow uses tools from `v0.4.2` of the germline workflow.
+If that is updated, submodule should be as well.

 ### Annotation sub workflow
-Information of default annotation performed can be found in the [Kids First DRC Germline SNV Annotation Workflow docs](https://github.com/kids-first/kf-germline-workflow/blob/master/docs/GERMLINE_SNV_ANNOT_README.md)
+Information of default annotation performed can be found in the [Kids First DRC Germline SNV Annotation Workflow docs](https://github.com/kids-first/kf-germline-workflow/blob/v0.4.2/docs/GERMLINE_SNV_ANNOT_README.md)

 ## Other Resources
 - dockerfiles: https://github.com/d3b-center/bixtools